yuanb01/goals/README.md

 Use "goals [command] --help" for more information about a command.

 $ goals add french 5
-Added "french" to your goals with repeat 5x.
+Added "french" to your goals list with repeat 5x!

 $ goals add gym
-Added "gym" to your goals.
+Added "gym" to your goals list!

 $ goals list
 You have the following goals: